Managerial economics: Rational Choice Theory

 These assumptions do not account for circumstances of human error where consumers misinterpret information, or only consider portions of relevant information.
 The assumption of rational choice theory that when provided with all the required information, consumers will make a rational decision is limited.
+Instead, understanding bounded rationality, a concept explored in behavioural economics, can assist firms and managers in decision making.

 State-Dependent Preferences

 Consumer preferences depend on the state the consumer is in when making the decision.
-Simple examples of states influencing decision making are food tasting better when you are hungry or going being more enjoyable when not sick.
-Most models of state-dependant preferences make the assumption that people are aware of the influence of their particular state on the preferences they are making in that moment, however empirical studies suggest this is not always true.
+For example, food tastes better when you are hungry or attending a concert is more enjoyable if you are not injured.
+Most models of state-dependant preferences assume people are aware of the effect their current state has on preference formation in that moment.
+However, empirical studies suggest this is not always true.
+Several biases help explain this incongruence.